BAJCODE/Cover-letter-and-Resume/README.md

 ### Khakendra Baduwal
 Dear Human Resource Team,

 I am thankful to you for taking the time to review my resume.
-I am currently a final year Computer Science and Engineering student doing my Bachelors in Engineering from CMR Insitute of Technology, Bangalore and I am intrested in the given job role.
+I am currently a final year Computer Science Engineering student doing my Bachelors in Engineering from CMR Insitute of Technology, Bangalore and I am intrested in the given job role.

 My project majorly revolves around web technologies like LMS(refer resume), I find that the job role matches my talents and interests, as I have done some mooc course on web development and I have some knowledge and experience on web development and also for the company's quick growth, I am willing to gain additional skills while simultaneously growing my carrer to meet defined objectives.